 At the gateway to the Okanagan and Similkameen Valley lies Canada’s only desert, and the delightful lakeside town of Osoyoos.
 Osoyoos is location at the junction of two major highways (Highway 97 and Highway 3) at the southern tip of the Okanagan Valley.
-Osoyoos is only 2 kilometres away from the Canada – U.S. border, and shares Osoyoos Lake with Washington State.
+Osoyoos transportation options range from local bus routes to international airports, all within 124 KM (77 M).

 Penticton Regional Airport

 The Penticton regional airport is located 57 km North of Osoyoos, and provides daily connecting flights to the Vancouver International Airport and Calgary International Airport.

 Kelowna International Airport